 We look at the performance of our runs on topical retrieval, opinion retrieval and polarity identification.
-Table 1 shows the MAP and p@10 scores for all runs on the retrieval tasks and the R-accuracy on the polarity identification.
-The Raccuracy is the fraction of retrieved documents above rank R that are classified correctly, where R is the number of opinion-containing documents for that topic.
+Table 1 shows the MAP and p@10 scores for all runs on the retrieval tasks and the R-accuracy3 on the polarity identification [4].